sampaiomariana/sampaiomariana/README.md

 ## Hey 👋
 My name is Mariana Sampaio.
 I’m from Brazil.
 I’m a student of Computer Engineering 👩🏻‍💻.
+Welcome to my personal github profile.
+In this repository you will find my projects done and in development.
+So enjoy the trip.

 - 🔭 I’m currently working on database and data analysis
 - 🌱 I’m currently learning web development